 What does it feel like to have musculoskeletal pain?

 Some patients with moderate musculoskeletal pain report the sensation as being akin to an overworked or strained muscle.
-A frequent symptom is a regional discomfort in a single joint.
+A frequent symptom is regional discomfort in a single joint.
 Musculoskeletal pain patients frequently experience body pains, lethargy, and stiffness.

 How can you tell if your pain is musculoskeletal?